-The Construction team member works with the Architectural and Engineering team members to develop preliminary cost estimates for possible Energy Free Design and Whole Building Systems Design solutions in order to select energy efficient measures (EEMs) that are aligned with the project budget and intended return on investment.
-This information is reviewed during the Sub-Team Meetings in order to determine the recommended scope of EEMs.
+The Construction team member works with the Architectural, Engineering, and M+M team members to develop preliminary cost estimates for possible Energy Free Design and Whole Building Systems Design solutions, as well as M+V scenarios in order to select energy efficient measures (EEMs) that are aligned with the project budget and intended return on investment.
+This information is reviewed during the Sub-Team Meetings in order to determine the final recommended scope of EEMs.